aakllee/aakllee.github.io/content/posts/linkedin/index.md

 ***

-Greetings all, and welcome to the first post on this website—a website born not of love, but of hate, vice, and spite.
+Greetings all, and welcome to the first post[^1] on this website—a website born not of love, but of hate, vice, and spite.

+[^1]: I will be transferring some posts from my previous website, now defunct.
+So some articles may appear before this in the timeline.

 Which is not to say that I haven't taken care in creating this site.
 Quite the opposite, I intend to populate it with quality